 Sustainable Landscaping Aids

 Keep storm water on your property with a rain garden and rain barrels.
-Learn more link.
+Reduce the amount of impervious paving and remove lawn and replace it with native plants.
+Learn more.

 Lawns offer little to no ecological value in the landscape.
 Reducing the amount of lawn on your property and grasscycling promote a healthier yard.
 Learn more link.